Atomic constructΒΆ

 statement

-The construct allows the clauses read
+The construct allows the clauses read, write, and update to define

 the semantics for which a directive enforces atomicity.
 If no clause is present,

-the behavior is as if the update
+the behavior is as if the update clause is specified.

-.
+readresults in an atomic read of the location designated byx.
 The statement has the following form:v = x;

-.
+writeresults in an atomic write of the location designated byx.
 The statement has the following form:v = expr;

-are performed mutually atomically.
+updateresults in an atomic update of the location designated byxusing the designated operator or intrinsic.
+Only the read and write of the location designed byxare performed mutually atomically.
 The statement has the following form:x++; x--; ++x; --x; x binop= expr; x = x binop expr; x = expr binop x;

 where expr-stmt is either an atomic write or update statement.

-construct also allows memory order clauses:
+The atomic construct also allows memory order clauses:

 If no memory order clause is specified the default memory ordering is